-Critical illness cover can prove to be an extremely valuable benefit to have in addition to your relevant life insurance.
+Critical illness cover can prove to be an extremely valuable benefit to have in addition to relevant life insurance.
 However, there will obviously be a difference in cost which may, in some circumstances, be quite significant.

 The actual premium amount for a policy covering both life cover and critical illness will vary depending upon each applicant.

-- Your medical history (including your family)
+- Medical history (including your family)

 - General lifestyle (smoker/non-smoker etc)

 Each provider will use their own internal guidelines to assess how much the premium will be, based on the information they receive.
 The best way to find the most competitively priced cover for your needs is to use the services of an independent advisor.
 This is where we can help.